Back to blog

 "I'm a product manager at [company], focused on payments infrastructure.
 I'm interested in this role because you're rebuilding your checkout experience, and I led a similar overhaul that reduced cart abandonment by 22%.
 I also grew my team from 3 to 7 while maintaining our release cadence.
 What draws me here is the chance to do this at a larger scale with a more complex product."

 "I'm a product manager at [company], where I lead a team of 7 across two product surfaces.
-I'm drawn to this role because you're looking for someone to establish product operations as the org scales, and that's exactly what I've spent the last 18 months building -- from quarterly planning rituals to cross-team dependency tracking.
+I'm drawn to this role because you're establishing product operations as the org scales, and that's exactly what I've spent the last 18 months building: quarterly planning rituals, cross-team dependency tracking, and clearer release commitments.
 The result was a 40% reduction in missed commitments over three quarters."

 Same career, same person.
 Different selections because the problem each company is trying to solve is different.